sakejs/sake-core/README.md

   exec 'uglify-js lib', done
 ```

-Invoke takes a callback too, which lets you string asynchronous tasks together:
+Now you can chain your tasks together using callbacks:
 ```coffee
 task 'build', 'build project', -> invoke 'build:compile', ->
     invoke 'build:minify'
 ```

-You can also pass an array of tasks to invoke, tasks will be executed in
+You can also pass an array of tasks `invoke` and it will execute them in order
-serial:
+for you:
 ```coffee
 task 'build', 'build project', -> invoke ['build:compile', 'build:minify'], ->
     console.log 'build finished'
 ```
-...or more explicitly with `invoke.serial`.
+...or more explicitly using `invoke.serial`.

-If you need to execute tasks in parallel you can use `invoke.parallel` instead.
+If you need to execute tasks in parallel you can use `invoke.parallel`.